 12 of 12

-Orchids are the most varied of all plant groups—they range all over the world, from deserts to woodlands to tropical forests.
-But the orchids most people love are the tropical and subtropical ones, and what says "tropics" more than a flowering orchid?
+Orchids are the most varied of all plant groups—they come from all over the world from deserts to woodlands to tropical forests.
+But the orchids most people love are the tropical and subtropical ones.
+A flowering orchid is the quintessential tropical plant.